SteveBarnett/Remixing/_thinking/the-innovation-delusion.md

     - Maintenance sustains success
     - Maintenance depends on culture and management
     - Maintenance requires constant care
-- Because they are sensitive to the importance of these questions, maintenance and reliability professionsl spend a lot of time documenting return on investment.
+- Because they are sensitive to the importance of these questions, maintenance and reliability professional spend a lot of time documenting return on investment.
 - ... home-ownership is the most effective metaphor to get this point across.
 - The most common threads among them are that the single most important enablers of these returns are attention and commitment.
 - Although crashes and bugs are the stuff of everyday experience, it's worth pointing out that some elements of our digital experience are so reliable, and so well maintained, that we hardly notice the effort that goes into their persistence.